smford/eeh-esp32-rfid/README.md

 - If bootTime = Thursday, 01-Jan-1970 00:00:16 UTC, refresh it for the most current time

 ## Nice to have
+- Send stats back to influxdb
-- Allow settings to be updated via web admin
+- Allow all settings to be updated via web admin
 - Allow flashing from default firmware, and then configuration via web admin
 - OTA updating of firmware
 - Use wifimanager or IotWebConf to make configuration easier
 - Enforce windows of operation
 - Add a debugging mode
+- Scheduled reboots
+- When a card is removed or presented, auto refresh the web admin page
+- Sort out logging levels info or info+error

 ## Abandoned
 - Add ability to add users: trainer beeps card, then beeps newly trained users card, eeh-esp32-rfid then posts to API and updates user database